KittyGiraudel/site/_posts/2014-07-16-automating-css-animations-with-sass.md

 ## Final thoughts

-That's pretty much it.
-While Harry's initial code is easier to read for the human eye, it's really not ideal when it comes to maintenance.
-That's where Sass can comes in handy, automating the whole thing with calculations and loops.
+That’s pretty much it.
+While Harry’s initial code is easier to read for the human eye, it’s really not ideal when it comes to maintenance.
+That’s where Sass can comes in handy, automating the whole thing with calculations and loops.
 It does make the code a little more complex, but it also makes it easier to maintain and update for future use cases.

 You can play with the code on SassMeister: